 The application for admission to the Cornell Law School consists of part 1 and part 2.
 Part 1 is in the center of this Announcement.
 Applicants should complete part 1 as early in the fall as possible and return the form to the admissions office, along with the matching form and a \$40 application fee.
-As soon as part 1 is received at the admissions office, the applicant will be mailed part 2 of the application.
+As soon as the admissions office receives part 1, it mails part 2.

-The admissions committee will make every effort to send applicants a first response (admit, deny, or hold) by April 1 if the application is complete before February 1.
-To avoid the holiday mail rush and the resulting backlog, those who want this early response should try to get all supporting materials to the admissions office early in December.
+The admissions committee makes every effort to send applicants a first response (admit, deny, or hold) by April 1 if the application is complete before February 1.
+To avoid the holiday mail rush and the resulting backlog, those who want that early response should try to get all supporting materials to the admissions office early in December.
 Those who complete their application after February 1 should not expect to receive a first response until late spring.

 To secure a place in the class, each applicant accepted for admission must pay an initial deposit after receiving notice of acceptance.
 A second deposit is due in early summer.
 The amount and timing of the deposits may vary from year to year.

-Those admitted to the class entering in the fall of 1983 were required to pay a \$150 deposit on April 8 and a \$350 deposit on June 1.
+Those admitted to the class entering in the fall of 1985 were required to pay a \$150 deposit on April 5 and a \$350 deposit on May 31.
 Applicants are notified of the details of the deposit procedure at the time of acceptance.